 Forbes, who has totaled a record of 726-287 in 16 seasons as an assistant coach, has been an instrumental part of the Tar Heels' run to the College World Series in six of the last eight seasons.

 Under his guidance, the Carolina pitching staff has ranked among nation's top 35 in earned run average in each of the last eight seasons, including the fourth-lowest ERA in the nation in 2012.

 Baseball America recognized Forbes as one of the top assistant coaches in the country prior to the 2013 campaign.

-On the recruiting front, Forbes played in an integral role in landing some of the nation's top talent as every class brought in to Carolina during his time has been ranked among the top 10 in the country.
+On the recruiting front, Forbes played in an integral role in landing some of the nation's top talent as every class brought in to Carolina since 2007 has been ranked among the top 15 in the country.

 Forbes, who is in his second stint in Chapel Hill, was an assistant at UNC from 1999-2002 and served as an assistant at Winthrop University for three seasons before returning to Carolina prior to the 2006 season.

 Forbes has watched over the top three strikeout pitchers in UNC history as Andrew Miller, Alex White and Patrick Johnson are the only hurlers to eclipse 300 strikeouts in a career.

 The Tar Heels had a pair of All-America pitchers in 2012 as starter Kent Emanuel and closer Michael Morin each earned the honor.
 Emanuel repeated as an All-America performer in 2013 and was named ACC Pitcher of the Year, while Trent Thornton was a first-team freshman All-America hurler.